Information for Grant Seekers

 If your organization is seeking your first GPA grant:

 Please consult our general website and in particular the information above to make certain you meet GPA criterion for funding.
-Once you determine that your organization would like to apply for funding please provide a Letter of Inquiry.
-The Letter of Inquiry may not exceed 2 pages, double-spaced, drafted in 12 point font and should include the following information:
+Once you determine that your organization would like to apply for funding please provide a Letter of Intent.
+The Letter of Intent may not exceed 2 pages, double-spaced, drafted in 12 point font and should include the following information:

 - Introduction/Summary: The name of your organization, contact information, amount requested and a brief description of the project.